Understanding Microsoft SSPA Attestation

 As a preferred assessor and approved third-party attestation body, A-LIGN has been vetted by Microsoft Procurement to perform a Supplier Security and Privacy Assurance (SSPA) assessment and empower your organization to meet SSPA requirements and conduct business with Microsoft.

-If your high impact organization requires a letter of attestation, our professionals can help you achieve compliance by assessing your organization’s controls, identifying gaps against SSPA requirements and completing your letter of attestation.
-With more than 20 years of collective experience helping 2,400 global organizations reach their summit, A-LIGN is a trusted security and compliance partner to enable current and future vendors to meet SSPA guidelines and conduct business with Microsoft.
+If your high-impact organization requires a letter of attestation, our professionals can help you achieve compliance by assessing your organization’s controls, identifying gaps against SSPA requirements and completing your letter of attestation.